aldenso/zfssa-scripts/luns/README.md

 zfssa-luns.py
 ==============

-Script to create, delete and list luns.
+Script to create, delete and list luns in ZFS Storage Appliance (tested on OS8.6 and OS8.7).

 config or server file must be yaml.